QSong-github/spaCI/README.md

 ## User Manual and Tutorial
 * For the step-by-step tutorial, please refer to the jupyter notebook [here](https://github.com/QSong-github/spaCI/blob/main/tutorials/tutorial_train.ipynb)
-* We provide a toy demo with one-command bash script, please refer to [here](https://github.com/QSong-github/spaCI/blob/main/parameter_tuning.sh)
+* We provide a toy demo with one-command bash script for parameter tuning in spaCI, please refer to [here](https://github.com/QSong-github/spaCI/blob/main/parameter_tuning.sh)
 * Toy data can be downloaded at [here](https://github.com/QSong-github/spaCI/tree/main/dataset)

 ## FAQ